nyquist/awesome-networking/README.md

 - [containerlab](https://github.com/srl-labs/containerlab) - Container-based networking labs, though support has been added to integrate Virtual Machines (VMs).
 - [dCloud](https://dcloud.cisco.com/) - Fully scripted, customizable environments available almost instantly in the cloud for free.
 - [EVE-NG](https://www.eve-ng.net/) - The Emulated Virtual Environment For Network, Security and DevOps Professionals.
 There is a paid Professional Edition as well as a free [Community Edition](https://www.eve-ng.net/index.php/community/).
+- [netlab](https://github.com/ipspace/netlab) - netlab is bringing infrastructure-as-code concepts to networking labs.
+You'll describe your high-level network topology and routing design in a YAML file, and the tools in this repository auto-define details.
 - [PNETLab](https://github.com/pnetlab/pnetlab_main) - Introducing the most powerful tool to create, share and practice Networking Lab with multi-vendors.

 # Related resources